U.S. solar companies warn that proposed tariffs would devastate new projects - Up News Info

 Article content

-A U.S. solar industry group warned on Wednesday that tariffs on imported panels from three Asian countries would jeopardize about 20% of the solar capacity the nation is expected to install over the next two years.
+A U.S. solar industry group warned on Wednesday that tariffs on imported panels from three Asian countries would jeopardize nearly 30% of the solar capacity the nation is expected to install over the next two years.

 The Commerce Department is poised to decide by end-September whether to launch a trade investigation into solar cells and modules from Malaysia, Vietnam and Thailand.
 Those countries account for 80% of all panel imports into the United States, the Solar Energy Industries Association (SEIA) said in a statement.